syadegari/rl_projects/reinforce/README.md

 $$

-The first part is very straightforward.
-This is also called **the likelihood ratio trick**.
+The first part is straightforward and only involve algebraic manipulations.
+It is also called **the likelihood ratio trick**.
 We then approximate the gardient using the sample based approach:

 $$
 \begin{align}